ktarun25011995/airveda/README.md

 Steps to run the project
+# airveda

-# Don't delete the databasee sqlite3 as i have created the dummy data inside it will be lost.
+Don't delete the databasee sqlite3 as i have created the dummy data inside it will be lost.

 1. Clone the repository to your local machine
 2. create a virtualenv with python>3.6 version